The Fed Appears Primed to Slash Interest Rates Again. The Charts Say They Shouldn’t.

 During that time, the Fed slashed short-term interest rates to near zero, where they remained for seven years.

-And what has happened to stocks in the three and a half years since the Fed started raising rates again, in December 2015?
+And what happened to stocks in the three and a half years between when the Fed started raising rates again, in December 2015, and this July?

 If you’re scoring at home, that’s a 46.5% gain.
 That’s slightly less than the 53% gain in the three and a half years that preceded it, when the Fed held interest rates at zero.
-But remember that stocks were still digging out of the 2008-09 market crash; they didn’t get back to pre-recession levels until March 2013.
+But remember that stocks were still digging out of the 2008-2009 market crash then; they didn’t get back to pre-recession levels until March 2013.

 Want more proof that rate cuts are bad for stocks?
 Let’s go back to the previous time the Fed starting trimming them.
 It was January 2001, when the unemployment rate was at 6% and U.S. GDP growth was a mere 1%.
 Over the ensuing two and a half years, the Fed cut interest rates another 12 times, slashing the federal funds rate from 6.5% to 1% during that time.